chrplr/PCBS/docs/software-installation.rst

 (if this does not work, check the latest instructions from https://www.sublimetext.com/docs/linux_repositories.html)

 .. note::
-   `Atom <https://atom.io/>`__ or `Visual Studio Code <https://code.visualstudio.com/>`__. are two fine code editors too.
-If you prefer to use one of these instead of Sublime Text, this is perfectly fine.
+   `Visual Studio Code <https://code.visualstudio.com/>`__ is another fine code editor too.
+If you prefer to use it instead of Sublime Text, this is perfectly fine.

 R language for statistics
 ~~~~~~~~~~~~~~~~~~~~~~~~~